Metaroids

 From tech enthusiasts to marketers, writers to filmmakers; everyone is buzzing about ChatGPT, the latest technological innovation in the artificial intelligence (AI) field.
 No surprise there, as the advanced chatbot has a clear potential to change the way people live and work forever.

 When people think of AI disruption, they usually have the mental image of large robots or cyborgs with exoskeletons replacing manual labor, but the reality is much more complex and multifaceted.
-We’ve discovered that machine intelligence is actually a hit among creatives, more so than in human labor.
+We’ve discovered that machine intelligence is actually a hit among creatives, more so than in manual automation.

 It’s hard to imagine people not using this technology to assist in the creation of movies, music, web content, and other artistic endeavors in the future.